James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 ===========

 In most cases, you don't need to deploy your development instance.
-Please, refer to `Running Tests` section first.
+Please, refer to the `Running Tests` section first.

 We have two mechanisms for quickly setting up a development environment, `docker-compose` and `vagrant`.